jbarciv/DNN-FittyPlot/README.md

     - `dimensionless = 0`: Initially set to 0, but if you prefer to use dimensionless values, change it to 1.

 Additionally, there are other smaller details, some of which are commented on in the Jupyter or Python files, while others are not.
 Feel free to contact me at chemabc@gmail.com if you have any questions or require further assistance.
 I'm here to help!

+## Acknowledgments

+This work would not have been possible without the invaluable guidance of Damien Tourret and the consistent assistance of Thomas Isensee.

+I also extend my gratitude to the rest of Damien's group at IMDEA: Jose, Jorge, Adrian, Mohamed, and Rouhollah, for their continuous support.

+Finally, I would like to express my thanks to the Spanish Ministry of Science and Innovation for their support through the María de Maeztu seal of excellence at the IMDEA Materials Institute (CEX2018-000800-M).